-Policy: In addition to the documents listed above, BSN students are required to carry their own professional liability insurance for their clinical practicum experiences.
-When obtaining liability insurance please make sure that the insurance covers up to \$1 million each claim, up to a \$3 million annual aggregate, for amounts that you become legally obligated to pay as a result of a claim arising out of an incident.
+Policy: The university will carry professional liability insurance for students performing clinical practicum experiences.
+This insurance will cover up to \$1 million each claim, up to a \$3 million annual aggregate, for amounts that may occur as a result of a claim arising out of an incident during the clinical practicum.